JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 ## Summary

+## Summary

-This analysis compares two biomechanically similar hitters under identical conditions and identifies key differences in force application, sequencing, and rotational efficiency that explain a ~10 mph difference in bat speed.
+This analysis compares two biomechanically similar hitters under identical conditions and explains a ~10 mph difference in bat speed through differences in force utilization, rotational timing, and kinetic chain efficiency.

+Despite generating nearly identical total force, the higher-performing hitter demonstrates superior force-to-rotation conversion, more effective late-phase acceleration, tighter kinematic sequencing, and a longer, more efficient barrel path.
+These factors collectively result in greater distal segment speeds and increased bat speed at contact.

+This study highlights that bat speed is not primarily driven by force production alone, but by how efficiently that force is transferred through the kinetic chain.

 ## Overview